Violent far-right group drives agenda on Kiev streets

 The challenge for the opposition leaders is how they can continue to benefit from the tactics of Right Sector without condoning them and alienating moderate supporters, many of whom are dismayed by the street violence.

-Zaliznyak is dismissive of the opposition leaders - chief among them boxer-turned-politician Vitaly Klitschko, former economy minister Arseny Yatsenyuk and far-right nationalist Oleh Tyahnibok.
+Zaliznyak is dismissive of the opposition leaders - chief among the boxer-turned-politician Vitaly Klitschko, former economy minister Arseny Yatsenyuk and far-right nationalist Oleh Tyahnibok.

 "There can be only one leader, and at the moment there is a three-headed leadership," he said.
 "A person whom we do not know yet will come forward as a leader," he added.